copyleft-org/copyleft-guide/presentations/1hr-GPL/1hr-GPL.markdown

 + If you don't like what the GPL requires you to do, then just tell your client to use the proprietary software instead.

-+ That way, they know the answer to every question is &ldquo;no&;rdquo,
++ That way, they know the answer to every question is &ldquo;no&;rdquo;

 + rather than: &ldquo;yes, but only as long as you &hellip;&rdquo;